WatForm/fortress-eval-poremba-symmetry/README.md

 Last updated: 2022-01-11

-This is how the fortress evaluation of Poremba and Day's symmetry breakign schemes was completed.
+This is how the fortress evaluation of Poremba and Day's symmetry breaking schemes was completed.

 Below replace THISDIR with the location of this directory.